Biliang ZHANG, PhD

 Lianghu Qu completed his undergraduate studies at Wuhan University in 1992 and received his Ph.D. degree from Paul-Sabatier University (Toulouse, France) in 1986.
 After a brief post-doctoral training at Centre de Biochimie et Genetique Cellulaires (CNRS, France), he joined Sun Yat-sen University, where he currently holds a Professor position at the Biotechnology Research Center and serves as Vice Director of Academic Commettee for State Key Laboratory of Molecular Biology.
 Dr. Qu’s scientific interests lie in the fields of non-coding RNAs structure, functions and applications.

 Nucleic acids science plays a key role in precision medicine, genetic therapy and new solutions for human health.
 Continuous discovery of new RNA functions and constant emergence of innovative nucleic acids technologies are driving forces for the field and hold enormous promise for the future scientific and technological progress.
-The China Nucleic Acids Forum (CNAF) led by Nobel Prize winners is an international forum at the forefront of these developments, aims to push forward communications and collaborations in and abroad, and has been successfully held five times since 2013.
+The China Nucleic Acids Forum (CNAF) led by Nobel Prize winners is an international forum at the forefront of these developments, aims to push forward communications and collaborations in and abroad, and has been successfully held seven times since 2013.
 The CNAF has attracted high-profile speakers, including Nobel Prize winners, to highlight recent advances in nucleic-acid based medicine, scientific discoveries, diagnostics and industrial trends.
 It has been widely recognized as the premier forum in Asia for advancing nucleic acids research and drug development.
-The 2019 CNAF will feature 20+ globally prominent experts discussing the latest advances in nucleic acids research and development.
+The 2020 CNAF will feature 20+ globally prominent experts discussing the latest advances in nucleic acids research and development.

 © 2013-18 China Nucleic Acids Forum (CNAF)